jhu-oose-f24/Team-JobJays/doc/srs.md

 ## Software Architecture & Technology Stack
 - The application will be a web app for now, and if time permits, we will try to expand to mobile.
+- In terms of software architecture, we will try to follow a microservices approach.
 - Frontend: Next.js
 - Backend: Java - Spring Boot/ .NET Core
 - Database: PostgreSQL
 - Dockerization
 - Testing: JUnit, XUnit
 - Github: testing, ci runner
-- CD: AWS
+- CD: AWS, if time allows

 ## Similar Apps
-- LinkedIn
+- LinkedIn.
 - Indeed
 - Handshake
 - Glassdoor

+## How we're different
+Personalized internship page.